pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 - Enhanced speed
 - Improved resource management
-- Increased Reliability throughout the software development lifecycle
+- Increased reliability throughout the software development lifecycle

 Consequently, organizations may experience swifter deployments, reduced errors, and heightened overall productivity.
 By substituting manual processes with automation and AI-powered solutions, DevOps teams can elevate product quality and more efficiently oversee their systems.